DanielSprockett/danielsprockett.github.io/publications.md

 [<font size="5">
     <i>
     <b>
-      Role of priority effects in the early-life assembly of the gut microbiota
+      Role of priority effects in the early-life assembly of the gut microbiota.
     </b>
     </i>
 </font>](https://www.nature.com/articles/nrgastro.2017.173)